union-imgcross icon

 The culture of Denmark as they follow in the workplace is as follows:

-• Denmark follows more of a flat hierarchy.
-This is both advantageous and disadvantageous.
-While a flat hierarchy may help maintain smoother communication within the organization, it can also confuse the decision lines.
+• Denmark follows more of a flat structure than a hierarchy, which helps maintain smoother communication within the organization, but can also confuse the decision lines.

-• Danes believes in teamwork and collaborating effectively to execute a work.
+• Danes believes in teamwork and collaborating effectively to execute work projects.

 • Their mode of communication is relatively informal.
 They also do not follow a formal dress code for work.